-A weekend is enough time to see elements of a city but it is not enough to fully explore and I didn’t do a heck of a lot of research before heading into Stockholm.
-But, if I were to visit again, here are some activities that I would consider…
+A weekend is enough time to see basic elements of a city but it is not enough to fully explore the unique activities that Stockholm has to offer.
+If I were to visit again, I would take the time to explore the following activities.

 Take an icebreaker tour of Stockholm.
 Again, my timing was terrible… I missed the rooftop season and the icebreaker tour season (to further add to this poor timing, boat tour companies were on strike the weekend I was in town).
 Either way, when the water freezes around the city, icebreakers head out and make the waterways passable for other boats.
 I don’t have a company to recommend, but there is a video of a tug boat breaking the ice.